0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 Two things can be taken in to consideration at this point (links 3, 4 and 5 above do a great job explaining the problems):

 1. The `shell` parameter in both calls are set to `true`.
 That's a no no, especially if you allow a user to supply input to your script or program.
 In simple terms, this tells Python to execute the string containing the command(s) as if you were doing it in a bash shell.

-Lets look at an example:
+2. The `command` variable is a whole string variable that contains the entirety of a bash command, so everything is treated literally so to speak.
+Rather the string referenced by the `command` variable should have been broken down into a list of strings (`command = ["rpcclient", "-U", "\"{}\"".format(auth), "{}".format(ip) "-c", "\"lsaquery\""]`)

 Here's the help documentation for ridenum.
 ```